fernabetty/FERNA-/README.md

 # FERNA-
-This is my first project about a cal
+This is my first project about different projects that am writing to understand more about coding